Sex and the Law (Domestic Violence)

 Sex and the Law (Sexual Assault and Abuse)

 Sexual assault isn't just rape.
 It's any unwanted sexual attention or activity that makes a person feel threatened, uncomfortable or violated.

 Sex and Young People: What Does the Law Say

 This fact sheet is for young people and is designed to give you clear information about the legal boundaries for sex.
 If you have any questions, please speak to an adult that you trust.

 Making your own decision about how you want to live your sexual life is important.
 It means looking after yourself and deciding what’s right for you.

 Using condoms is a really important part of safe sex, but it doesn't stop there.
 Safe sex is about having sex when you're ready and having sex that's enjoyable, respectful and protected.

-- Postnatal Contraception
+- Contraception Options

 - Breast Health

 - Cervical Health